tommarekCZE/PoW-ElaptaCoin/README.md

 3. **One File** - Only one file `miner.py` needs to be executed.
 The hasher get's installed automatically

+4. **Auto Package Install** - The miner auto install all required packages

 # ElaptaCoin PoW Miner Setup Guide